sajan69/nepal-administrative-divisions/README.md

 ## Overview

 This project provides a comprehensive web application and API for accessing and visualizing administrative divisions of Nepal.
-It includes information about provinces, districts, and municipalities, offering both a user-friendly web interface and a RESTful API for developers.
+It includes detailed information about provinces, districts, and municipalities, offering both a user-friendly web interface and a RESTful API for developers.

 ## Features